williamz6/socialapp/README.md

 Update: Users will be able  to make changes on their profile and  make updates on their posts.
 Users needs to be logged in to make changes           on the platform.

-Delete: aUsers are able to delete their profile and posts.
+Delete: Users are able to delete their profile and posts.